samuelandersoncodes/kidomart/README.md

 - Implement input validation and error handling to ensure that the admin can only make valid and accurate changes to product details within the system.

 - Test the product editing and management features rigorously to ensure its intended functionality.

+#### Deleting Products

+##### User Story

+As a store owner, I want to be able to remove outdated or discontinued products from the store's inventory so that only up-to-date and relevant products are left in the store.

+##### Acceptance Criteria

+- The store owner should be able to access a product management page with an option to delete products from the store's inventory.

+- The product deletion process should include confirmation prompts to prevent accidental deletion of products.

+##### Tasks

+- Design and implement an intuitive product management interface for the store owner, including a delete option for removing products from the inventory.

+- Implement confirmation prompts and safeguards to prevent accidental deletion of products, ensuring that the store owner confirms the deletion action before it is executed.

+- Test the product deletion and management features rigorously to ensure the functionality works as expected.